 Historians: Read Tag List

-This article provides starter solutions that can be used to create a list of points or tags.
+This article provides starter solutions that can be used to create a list of historian points or tags.

 What Does This Article Cover?